seppinho/haplogrep-cmd/README.md

 [![GitHub Downloads](https://img.shields.io/github/downloads/seppinho/haplogrep-cmd/total.svg?style=flat)](https://github.com/seppinho/haplogrep-cmd/releases)
 [![Java CI with Maven](https://github.com/seppinho/haplogrep-cmd/actions/workflows/maven.yml/badge.svg)](https://github.com/seppinho/haplogrep-cmd/actions/workflows/maven.yml)

 Haplogrep is a command-line tool for mtDNA haplogroup classification.
 We also provide haplogrep as a fast and free [haplogroup classification web service](https://haplogrep.i-med.ac.at/).
 You can upload your mtDNA profiles aligned to **rCRS** or **RSRS** (beta) and receive mitochondrial haplogroups in return. **FASTA**, **VCF** and **hsd** input files are supported.
-So far, Haplogrep and the updated Haplogrep 2 have been cited over 700 times (Google Scholar - August 13, 2020).
+As of today (August 18, 2021), Haplogrep and the updated Haplogrep2 have been cited over 920 times (Google Scholar - August 18, 2021).

+## Cite us
+If you use Haplogrep, please cite our latest [Haplogrep2 paper](http://nar.oxfordjournals.org/content/early/2016/04/15/nar.gkw233) or the initial [Haplogrep paper](https://onlinelibrary.wiley.com/doi/abs/10.1002/humu.21382).

 ## Requirements

 Java 8 or higher

 ## Download and Install

-Download and install the latest version from our download page using the following commands:
+Download and install the latest commandline version using the following commands:

 ```
 curl -sL haplogrep.now.sh | bash
 ./haplogrep
 ```
+If you want to use our web service, please click [here](https://haplogrep.i-med.ac.at/app/index.html).

 ## Available Tools
 Currently two tools are available.